Campus Policies

 Exiting From DAEP:

-A review for exit from DAEP will be upon completion of the DAEP program requirements; however, non-attendance or lack of positive progress in behavior and academics may result in an extension of the placement time.
+A review for exit from DAEP will be held upon completion of the DAEP program requirements; however, non-attendance or lack of positive progress in behavior and academics may result in an extension of the placement time.
 Students may return to the home campus only after obligations for completion have been fulfilled.
 Expulsion from the program can occur if the student chooses to violate the above guidelines or Student Code of Conduct.

 Dress Code